Livestock & Climate Change

 - transportation of packaged meat to stores

-In short, the extra food that must be produced combined with the extra processing leads to much greater carbon dioxide emissions.
+In short, the extra food that must be produced to raise animals, combined with the extra processing required to turn them into food, leads to much greater carbon dioxide and other GHG emissions.

 Feed Inefficiency Ratios